thisisalamin/all-in-one-event-planner/README.md

 2. Create new events by clicking on the 'Add New' button within the 'Events' submenu.
 3. Customize event details such as date, time, location, description, and featured images.
 4. Assign categories and tags to your events to organize them effectively.
-5. Enable event registration and ticketing if needed, and configure related settings.
-6. Manage your events efficiently using the intuitive interface provided by the plugin.
+5. Manage your events efficiently using the intuitive interface provided by the plugin.

 ## Contributing